- Get Involved

 Although conditions were much improved, this shelter was overcrowded from the beginning, a situation that was remedied in 1997 with the construction of the present day 27,000-square-foot facility funded by a capital campaign that raised $3.8 million from local philanthropists and businesses.

-The shelter currently handles more than 12,000 animals a year and has one of the most successful adoption and fostering programs in the Northwest.
-The current Idaho Humane Society has a staff of nearly 100 employees and more than 1,000 volunteers.
+The shelter currently handles an average of 12,000 animals a year and has one of the most successful adoption and fostering programs in the Northwest.
+The current Idaho Humane Society has a staff of over 100 employees and more than 1,000 volunteers.
 It is governed by an all-volunteer, 19-member board of directors.